microsoft/vscode-docs/docs/java/extensions.md

 We also appreciate contributions to any of our existing extensions and we hope you'll create new Java extensions if you don't find what you're looking for in the Marketplace.
 We're especially looking for help in areas such as support for Gradle and other Java application servers.

-## Remote development and collaboration
+## Cloud-native development (Remote development and container support)

-We'd also like to recommend a couple of other extensions we believe are great to make VS Code even better for Java developers.
+We'd also like to recommend a couple of other extensions that are useful for remote and container development scenarios.

-1. [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a great tool to use when you need to collaborate with someone else on the same code base.
-2. The [Remote Development](/docs/remote/remote-overview.md) extensions let you use VS Code to access a container, a remote machine, or the Windows Subsystem for Linux.
+1. The [Remote Development](/docs/remote/remote-overview.md) extensions let you use VS Code to access a container, a remote machine, or the Windows Subsystem for Linux.

-## Extension for container development

-You can use [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension to build docker images and work with image registries.
+2. You can use [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension to build docker images and work with image registries.

-[Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension provides an Explorer view to manage clusters and the nodes inside.
+3. [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension provides an Explorer view to manage clusters and the nodes inside.
 It also provides advanced syntax support for editing Kubernetes manifest files.

-## Recommended extensions for cloud (Azure) development
+4. [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a great tool to use when you need to collaborate with someone else on the same code base.

+## Azure on Visual Studio Code

 ### Team development